 a.
 These provisions constitute the entire Agreement between you and Prison Voicemail with respect to the use of this site and any Software, Content, or Product contained therein, unless specified and marked "Addendum" on the site.

 Prison Voicemail is committed to ensuring that your privacy is protected.
-Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this policy.
+We have opted in to the Australian Privacy Act 1988.
+Our organisation complies with the Australian Privacy Principles (the APPs) contained in the Privacy Act 1988 (Cth) (the Act).
+If we ask you to provide certain information that can identify you when using this website; it will only be used in accordance with this policy.

 Prison Voicemail may change this policy at a later date.
-Any changes will be updated on this page.
+Any changes will be updated on this page and if they are significant we will notify them to you directly.
 You should check when providing new data to ensure that you are happy with any changes.
-This policy is effective from 1st May 2018.
+This policy is effective from 23rd June 2020.

 Links to other websites